 Indemnification obligations are subject to the indemnified party:

-- Prompt Notice: Providing prompt written notice of any claim to the indemnifying party (delay in notice does not relieve indemnification obligations except to extent prejudiced by delay)
+• Prompt Notice: Prompt written notice of any claim is provided to the indemnifying party (delay in notice does not relieve indemnification obligations except to extent prejudiced by delay)

-- Control of Defense: Allowing the indemnifying party to control the defense and settlement of the claim (indemnified party may participate with own counsel at own expense)
+• Control of Defence: The indemnifying party is allowed to control the defence and settlement of the claim (indemnified party may participate with own counsel at own expense)

-- Reasonable Cooperation: Providing reasonable cooperation, information, and assistance in the defense of the claim
+• Reasonable Cooperation: Cooperation, information, and assistance are provided in the defence of the claim

-- No Admission: Not making any admission of liability or settling the claim without indemnifying party's prior written consent
+• No Admission: No admission of liability or settlement of the claim occurs without indemnifying party's prior written consent

 10.4 Remedies for IP Infringement Claims

-- Obtain the right for Client to continue using the deliverables
+• The right for Client to continue using the deliverables is obtained

-- Modify or replace the deliverables to make them non-infringing while maintaining substantially equivalent functionality
+• The deliverables are modified or replaced to make them non-infringing while maintaining equivalent functionality

-- If the above options are not commercially reasonable, terminate the license and refund fees paid for the infringing portion
+• If the above options are not reasonable, the licence is terminated and fees paid for the infringing portion are refunded

 10.5 Exclusions from Company Indemnity